killthebuddh4/gadfly/README.md

 # Notes 2024-04-24

-What do you have to do when a bound variable widens?
+_What do you have to do when a bound variable widens?_

+This means that someone took something back, so you have to make sure it still works for you.

-What do you have to do when a bound variable narrows?
+_What do you have to do when a bound variable narrows?_

+if you're already working, then you don't need to do anything.

+but you should probably recompute.

-What do you have to do when a bound variable is written?
+_What do you have to do when a bound variable is written?_

+Recompute everything.

-What do you have to do when a bound variable's type widens?
+_What do you have to do when a bound variable's type widens?_

+check to see if the variable could theoretically go bad, make sure you listen to changes.

-What do you have to do when a bound variable's type narrows?
+_What do you have to do when a bound variable's type narrows?_

+if you're already working, nothing. otherwise, see if you work now.

-What do you have to do when a bound variable's type is written?
+_What do you have to do when a bound variable's type is written?_

+Recompute everything.

-What do you have to do when a free variable widens?
+_What do you have to do when a free variable widens?_

+Recompute everything

+__WAIT, let's just recompute everything whenever an input changes for now__

+__WHAT ARE THE STATES AN ACTOR CAN BE IN????__

-What do you have to do when a free variable narrows?
+_What do you have to do when a free variable narrows?_
-What do you have to do when a free variable is written?
+_What do you have to do when a free variable is written?_
-What do you have to do when a free variable's type widens?
+_What do you have to do when a free variable's type widens?_
-What do you have to do when a free variable's type narrows?
+_What do you have to do when a free variable's type narrows?_
-What do you have to do when a free variable's type is written?
+_What do you have to do when a free variable's type is written?_
-What do you have to do when a context variable widens?
+_What do you have to do when a context variable widens?_
-What do you have to do when a context variable narrows?
+_What do you have to do when a context variable narrows?_
-What do you have to do when a context variable is written?
+_What do you have to do when a context variable is written?_
-What do you have to do when a context variable's type widens?
+_What do you have to do when a context variable's type widens?_
-What do you have to do when a context variable's type narrows?
+_What do you have to do when a context variable's type narrows?_
-What do you have to do when a context variable's type is written?
+_What do you have to do when a context variable's type is written?_
-What do you have to do when you get feedback on a bound variable?
+_What do you have to do when you get feedback on a bound variable?_
-What do you have to do when you get feedback on a free variable?
+_What do you have to do when you get feedback on a free variable?_
-What do you have to do when you get feedback on a context variable?
+_What do you have to do when you get feedback on a context variable?_